Steps to Protect Yourself from Harmful Cell Phone Frequencies

 All cell phones generate potentially harmful frequencies, no matter how you use them.
 It is a question of how long you use the phone, how often, and how far it is held from your head and body.

 At the end of the day, you have to ask yourself, "How many cigarettes did I smoke today?
 Two?
 A half a pack?"
 Sooner or later, cell phones will affect your health.
-It is just a matter of how well your body's cells can repair themselves from the micro damage they cause day after day and how much damage you can tolerate over your lifetime before you become symptomatic.
+It is just a matter of how well your body's cells can repair themselves from the cellular damage they cause day after day and how much damage you can tolerate over your lifetime before you become symptomatic.

 To learn what the rest of the world already knows and to see strategies to protect yourself, look at the slides I present in my power point lecture on cell phones and EMFs by clicking here.